Documenting Learning Disabilities

 - assistive technology

 Whenever possible, ETS consultants will recommend which components of the documentation may require updating.
 Applicants who submit documentation that is not current, is inadequate in scope and content, and/or does not address the candidate's current level of functioning or need for accommodation(s) will be required to update the evaluation report.
-Read our "Tips for Evaluators" section for additional suggestions about specific content to be addressed in the evaluation report.
+Read our Guidelines for Writing Diagnostic Reports section for additional suggestions about specific content to be addressed in the evaluation report.

 If the documentation provided by the candidate does not meet ETS documentation requirements for LD, candidates have the option to submit new and/or additional documentation.
 A documentation update is a report by a qualified professional that includes a summary of the original disability documentation findings as well as additional evaluation data necessary to establish the candidate's current eligibility and the appropriateness of the requested testing accommodation(s).
 The summary in a documentation update should include: